-Financial assets at amortized cost (debt instruments)
+Financial assets at amortised cost (debt instruments)

-Financial assets at amortized cost are subsequently measured using the effective interest method and are subject to impairment.
-Gains and losses are recognized in the statement of profit or loss when the asset is derecognized, modified or impaired.
+Financial assets at amortised cost are subsequently measured using the effective interest method and are subject to impairment.
+Gains and losses are recognised in the statement of profit or loss when the asset is derecognised, modified or impaired.